DMGroupLUH/DM1.SS19.LUH/README.md

 # DM1.SS19.LUH
-This is  the repository for the tutorials of the Data Mining 1 course @ Leibniz University Hannover for SoSe 19. http://www.kbs.uni-hannover.de/~ntoutsi/DM1SoSe19.html
+This is  the repository for the tutorials of the Data Mining 1 course @ Leibniz University Hannover for SoSe19. http://www.kbs.uni-hannover.de/~ntoutsi/DM1SoSe19.html

 Lecturer: Prof. Dr. Eirini Ntoutsi.